brianhill/mathematical-analysis/daily_schedule_term_4.md

 ### Week 2 &mdash; The Natural Numbers &mdash; Induction &mdash; &Sigma; Notation

 * Monday, Jan.
 20 &mdash; Problem Set 2: Let's do Problems 5-7 (still in Chapter 1) &mdash; NB: to keep the verbosity of your proofs manageable, you may start using everything you have previously proven (but be sure you aren't using things we haven't proven!) &mdash; As an example, you don't have to keep re-proving *(-(-a))=a* every time you use it, or that the multiplicative inverse (when it exists) and additive inverse are unique, because you know how that goes now &mdash; Reading: Finish Chapter 2 &mdash; In-class: We did inequality proofs
 * Thursday, Jan.
-23 &mdash; No new reading &mdash; Problem Set 3: Just Problems 1 and 2 from Chapter 2 &mdash; In-class: How about we do a selection of the parts from Problem 3 and 4? &mdash; Are there other end-of-chapter problems that particularly interest you? &mdash; I find lots of them interesting-looking, such  as 13, 14, and 15 &mdash; Avoid problems marked with an asterisk unless you are finding all the others to be easy
+23 &mdash; No new reading &mdash; Problem Set 3: Just Problems 1 and 2 from Chapter 2 &mdash; In-class: How about we do a selection of the parts from Problem 3 and 4? &mdash; Are there other end-of-chapter problems that particularly interest you? &mdash; I find lots of them interesting-looking, such  as 13, 14, and 15 &mdash; Avoid problems marked with an asterisk unless you are finding the others to be easy

 ### Week 3 &mdash; Functions as Sets &mdash; Addition, Multiplication, and Division of Functions &mdash; Composition of Functions